 1. Hypnosis Is a Measurable Brain State

-The most useful brain imaging work here is the Stanford fMRI study by Jiang, White, Greicius, Waelde and Spiegel, published in Cerebral Cortex in 2017.
-In highly hypnotisable people under hypnosis, the researchers found three changes that matter clinically.
+One useful brain-imaging study is the Stanford fMRI study by Jiang, White, Greicius, Waelde and Spiegel, published in Cerebral Cortex in 2017.
+The study selected people with very high or low hypnotisability.
+During hypnosis, the researchers observed three changes that may help explain the experience.

 First, there was reduced activity in the dorsal anterior cingulate.
 In plain language, that area is part of the salience network, which helps scan for threat and decide what needs attention.
 When it quietens, the brain is less caught in "what should I be worried about?" mode.